jaymart-padilla/E-commerce-Laravel-SitOnMe/README.md

 -   Email: SitOnMe@gmail
 -   Password: 123123123

-Feel free to fork this code and customize it to suit your specific needs. 🐱‍👤
+See the screenshots folder for the project preview and also feel free to fork the code and tailor it to your preferences. 🐱‍👤